vlhells/PictouristAPI/Docs/general_en.md

 ### The error may occur if
 enter a simple password of type 123.
 In ASP.NET Identity has a password validator by default, which will not miss such tricks.
 The password must contain special characters, letters, numbers, different case.
+### Uploaded images
+can be found in the directory specified in appsettings.json (the path is configurable).

 ## About comments: